Consumer Reports has no financial relationship with advertisers on this site.

 If you can stash a significant amount in a money market account, you may benefit from more rate stability than in an online savings account, says DepositAccounts' founder, Ken Tumin.
 That's because some money market accounts offer higher rate tiers for balances above a certain amount—say, $10,000—and are less likely to change rates at those higher tiers later.

 Make sure the money market account has the features you need.
 Capital One, for instance, offers no check writing for its 360 Money Market account.

 On DepositAccounts, check customer reviews for consumer experiences opening, maintaining, and closing accounts.
 Also note the financial health of the bank, which DepositAccounts judges using a variety of well-accepted financial yardsticks.
 While your savings are insured and the percentage of banks with low ratings is tiny, avoiding D- or F-rated institutions could save you from hassles if you have to get your money in the event of default.

 Strategy: I Want High Returns and Convenience in Exchange for Some Risk

 Money market funds are good options as a secondary savings account or to hold a portion of your emergency money.
-They are offered by mutual fund and investment companies and currently provide returns of about 1.8 percent, according to the Investment Company Institute.
+They are offered by mutual fund and investment companies and currently provide returns of as high as 2.4 percent, according to the data company iMoneyNet.

-Money market funds invest in debt: super-safe, short-term Treasury bills, plus municipal and corporate bonds.
+Money market funds invest in debt: super-safe, short-term Treasury bills, plus short-term municipal and corporate debt (also known as "commercial paper").
 While convenient to use if you also have a brokerage account, unlike savings and money-market accounts, they’re not insured.

 “They’re low-risk, but there’s an incremental amount of risk over investing in high-yield savings accounts,” says Eric Bronnenkant, head of tax at Betterment, an online investment company based in New York City.